lbliii/opencv-video-to-frametrace/README.md

 ### 5. Create the Image Tracing Pipeline:

-Finally, we'll create a pipeline that will trace the edges of the images.
+Next, we'll create a pipeline that will trace the edges of the images.
 This pipeline will take a `union` of two inputs:
 - the `image_flattener` repo, which contains the flattened images from the previous pipeline
 - the `raw_videos_and_images` repo, which contains the original images that didn't need to be processed